miyamok/epsilonproofchecker/README.md

 (A -> P(eps x P(x))) -> A -> P(eps x (A -> P(x))) by C
 ```
 Notice that this formula is an instance of the critical axiom.
-Another examples is a so-called Drinker's paradox.
+Another example is a so-called Drinker's formula, which is often referred to as Drinker's paradox.
 ```
 ex x(P(x) -> all x P(x))
 ```
-The meaning of this provable formula is often explained through a story of a pub, that is, there is a guy in a pub such that if the guy is drinking then everybody in the pub is drinking.
+The meaning of this formula is often explained through a story of a pub, that is, in a pub there is such a guy that if the guy is drinking then everybody in the pub is drinking.
-This claim may sound a bit confusing, and this is the reason why this formula is called a paradox.
+This claim may sound a bit confusing, and this is the reason why this provable formula is called a paradox.
 If there is a guy in the pub who is not drinking, you pick this guy, then the premise of the implication goes false, hence the whole formula is true.
 Otherwise everybody is drinking, hence you can pick an arbitrary guy.
 In case of a real pub, it is decidable whether there is a guy who is not drinking.
 This formula is true even in case the matter is undecidable.
 The epsilon version of the above formula is
 ```
 P(eps x(P(x) -> P(eps x ~P(x)))) -> P(eps x ~P(x))